mtthwmths/kubernetes-notes/notes.md

 - make one pod with an image
     - `$kubectl run <podname> --image=nginx`
         - consider using something like `--dry-run=client -o yaml` on the end to get an example yaml file if you ever need one.
+- you made a pod and oopsy, you need to change something imperatively
+    - `$kubectl replace --force -f nginx.yaml #the force flag will delete the existing pod and create one with the config of the yaml`
 - put podname in a variable:
     - `$export POD_NAME=$(kubectl get pods -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}')`
 - API of the pod (assumes $POD_NAME variable is set):